manimino/ducks/README.md

 # FilterBox

-Container that stores objects database-like indexes for fast lookup.
+Container that stores objects in database-like indexes for fast lookup.

 Install: `pip install filterbox`